garethcmurphy/scicatPlot/README.md

-# scicatPlot
+# **SciCatPlot** 📊✨

-Automated plots of neutron experiments and attachment to data catalogue
+**Automated Plotting and Attachment Tool for Neutron Experiments**

+---

+## **Overview** 🌟

+**SciCatPlot** is a Python-based tool designed to streamline the visualization and cataloging of neutron experiment data in the **SciCat data catalogue**.

-- Query data catalogue for data files by name
+- 🔍 **Query**: Fetch data files directly from the data catalogue by name or metadata.
-- Create plots automatically
+- 📈 **Plot**: Generate high-quality plots from neutron experiment data automatically.
-- Upload as attachments to catalogue
+- 📎 **Attach**: Upload plots as attachments to the corresponding entries in the SciCat data catalogue.

+This tool simplifies experiment documentation and enhances accessibility to visualized data for researchers.

+---

-## Getting Started
+## **Features** 🚀

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+- **Automated Plot Creation**: Generates insightful plots from experiment data files with minimal input.
+- **Data Catalogue Integration**: Seamlessly connects to SciCat for querying data files by name or metadata.
+- **Streamlined Workflow**: Automatically uploads generated plots as attachments to the SciCat catalogue, keeping your dataset entries organized and visually informative.

+---

+## **Why SciCatPlot?** 🤔

+SciCatPlot eliminates the repetitive manual process of querying, visualizing, and attaching neutron experiment data.
+It ensures researchers spend more time analyzing results and less time managing metadata and files.
 ### Prerequisites

 What things you need to install the software and how to install them